canada-ca/accelerators_accelerateurs-azure/Quickstarts/DevelopmentVM/README.md

 Once connected to it use the Server Manager applications that will open on the desktop to manage the gateway server.
 Here is a short HOWTO Video that will explain what to do to configure a temporary self-signed certificate on the server:

 **This is not working yet.
-Need to figure out issue with FQDN used to authenticate.**
+Need to figure out issue with FQDN used to authenticate.
+Will probably require some rewrite of this deployment as a fix**

 * Click Remote Desktop Services